 Mileage is one of the biggest factors when considering a used car for purchase.
 Why?
 Mileage has a lot to do with how much longer a vehicle could last.
 A vehicle with mileage under 100,000 miles usually still has at least a few years left before parts start going bad.
 A vehicle with high mileage above 100,000 miles is often past its prime.

 Some more experienced car buyers that know how to maintain vehicles may be interested in vehicles with high mileage.
 Most buyers, however, tend to stay away from used vehicles with higher mileage.
-According to Local10.com, a news outlet for Miami and Fort Lauderdale, Florida, a car dealership owner was recently arrested for odometer tampering.
+A car dealership owner was recently arrested for odometer tampering.
 Odometer tampering is when a person intentionally manipulates information displayed on the odometer to mislead potential buyers.

 Used car inspections can reveal crucial details about a vehicle

 A buyer purchased a 2010 Mazda CX9 for $9,148.80.
 Shortly after the purchase, the vehicle began to have many issues that alerted the buyer that something about their CX9 was seriously off.
 The 2010 Mazda CX9 is a reliable SUV and shouldn’t have serious mechanical issues until it has racked up some major mileage.